openstack/python-aodhclient/doc/source/shell.rst

 .. highlight:: bash

 The :program:`aodh` shell utility interacts with Aodh API from the command line.
-It supports the entirety of the Aodh API excluding deprecated combination alarms.
+It supports the entirety of the Aodh API.

 You'll need to provide :program:`aodh` with your OpenStack credentials.
 You can do this with the :option:`--os-username`, :option:`--os-password`,